henrysky/astroNN/docs/source/neuralnets/neural_network.rst

 The first step of the workflow should be loading an astroNN folder as described above.

 Lets say you have loaded the folder and have some testing data, you just need to provide the testing data without any normalization if you used astroNN normalization during training.
-The testing data will be normalized and predicted will be denormalized in the exact same way as training data.
+The testing data will be normalized and prediction will be denormalized in the exact same way as training data.

 .. code-block:: python